 The Andorran Financial Intelligence Unit ("UIFAND") is an independent body created to promote and coordinate measures to prevent money laundering and terrorist financing.
-This unit was created in 2000 under the law for international cooperation on criminal matters and the fight against money laundering arising from international crime, following recommendations of the European Council's MONEYVAL Committee and the 40 recommendations from the Financial Action Task Force ("FATF").
+This unit was created in 2000 under the law for international cooperation on criminal matters and the fight against money laundering arising from international crime, following recommendations of the European Council's MONEYVAL Committee and the 40 recommendations of the Financial Action Task Force ("FATF").

-UIFAND has the following functions: (i) manages and promotes the activities of prevention and the fight against the use of the financial system for money laundering or terrorist financing; (ii) issues technical communications; (iii) requests any information or documents to reporting subjects, including Andorran banking entities; (iv) conducts on-site inspections; (v) requests and receives certificates from the competent judicial authorities for criminal records; (vi) receives and analyses the statements and all written or oral communications from reporting subjects; (vii) cooperates with other foreign organisations; (viii) sanctions minor administrative offences; (ix) submits to the Public Prosecutor all appropriate cases where there are reasonable suspicions of having committed a criminal offence; and (x) submits proposed regulations to the Andorran Government relating to the fight against money laundering and terrorist financing.
+UIFAND has the following functions: (i) to manage and promote the activities of prevention and the fight against the use of the financial system for money laundering or terrorist financing; (ii) to issue technical communications; (iii) to request any information or documents to reporting subjects, including Andorran banking entities; (iv) to conduct on-site inspections; (v) to request and receive certificates from the competent judicial authorities for criminal records; (vi) to receive and analyse the statements and all written or oral communications from reporting subjects; (vii) to cooperate with other foreign organisations; (viii) to sanction minor administrative offences; (ix) to submit to the Public Prosecutor all appropriate cases where there are reasonable suspicions of having committed a criminal offence; and (x) to submit proposed regulations to the Andorran Government relating to the fight against money laundering and terrorist financing.